Interview with Miro Samek of Quantum Leaps conducted by Leonardo Held in February 2021. Published in Portuguese in “Embarcados”.

 Are you happy with the work you do?

 Oh, yes.
 Definitely.
-Just look: a few years of extra effort have bought me already 15 years of freedom and fun doing what I like!
+The extra effort was significant, but it already gave me 15 years of freedom and fun doing what I truly enjoy!
 And I’m not done yet…

 Did you have any support from mentors or family?

 Yes, I was fortunate to have support from my family and from the local community in the Valley.
 I was very positively surprised how willing some of the seasoned CEOs were to take my phone calls and answer my rookie questions about starting a company.
 I think this is something very special about Silicon Valley.

 How did you sell the idea?
 Was there a market gap that you saw and fulfilled?

 Actually, I did a poor job of selling my ideas (for profit).
 I just published a book and the code with a rather unprofessional, quasi-open licensing statement.
 One day, a big company called me and asked about the possibility of licensing the software “properly” for a closed-source project.
 Only then I realized that some businesses were willing to pay for avoiding open source licensing.
 This was the beginning of the dual-licensing business model.

 What advice would you offer on how to choose a team?
 What are some of the difficulties you found working with people?

 As most entrepreneurs, I was afraid of “going solo” and my first instinct was to look for partners, and so I did.
 But this complicated so many things right at the beginning when you don’t know about the valuation, the company stock, the allocation of shares, the “business plan”, etc. Eventually, I decided to start alone and it made my life so much simpler.

 Later, I found more like-minded people, mostly through conferences, and mutual friends.
 But I haven’t built a traditional team.
 Instead the “team” largely consists of independent consultants that provide training for Quantum Leaps, for example, or help companies in projects based on Quantum Leaps software.